News

 In May 2025, Mgr.
 Marek Vidiš, PhD. participated in a beam time session at the European Synchrotron Radiation Facility (ESRF) in Grenoble, France.
 The experiments were conducted in collaboration with the scientific group of Professor Jozef Keckes from Montanuniversität Leoben, who also serves as a group leader at the Erich Schmid Institute of Materials Science (Austrian Academy of Sciences).

-The primary focus was on the structural characterization of advanced thin film materials using state-of-the-art synchrotron techniques available at the nano beamline ID13.
-The nano-focused X-ray beam enabled high-resolution spatial mapping of strain and texture across thin film cross-sections with sub-micron precision.
+The primary focus was on the structural characterization of advanced thin film materials using the nanofocus extension of the ID13 beamline.
+The X-ray beam with a diameter of 60 nm enabled high-resolution spatial mapping of strain and texture across thin film cross-sections with sub-micron precision.
 The outcomes are expected to contribute to broader scientific advancements in the field of functional coatings.

 The ESRF visit and collaboration represented a successful step in the COLOSSE project, reinforcing long-term cooperation with Professor Keckes’s group and opening the door to joint publications and future beam time proposals.